KubaO/mublog-py/README.md

 the correct title, and ordered by date in the article tab.
 The tag and description field is currently unused.

-If a post is a draft, and you dont want to include it in your build, prefix the markdown filename with an underscore.
+If a post is a draft, and you don't want to include it in your build, prefix the markdown filename with an underscore.

 ## Dependencies: